Keeping our children safe online

 Visit from our local PCSO Mike Duff

 On Tuesday we welcomed our local PCSO Mike Duff to our school to disuss the issue of Internet Safety.
 He visited each class individually and spoke to the children about the dangers of speaking to strangers online and how we can keep ourselves safe.
-The children in Euler and Fibonnacci also watched a short video which demonstrated the risks and they discussed these further with Mike.
+The children in Year 5 and 6 also watched a short video which demonstrated the risks and they discussed these further with Mike.
 The children in each class had lots of questions and it was reassuring to hear so many of them discussing ways in which they can keep themselves safe.

 Thanks again to Mike for taking the time to meet with all our children and we look forward to welcoming him again in the near future

-Year 6's internet safety presentation by our school nurse Lucy Fenucciu - 21/10/16
+Year 6's internet safety presentation

 The use of the internet and social media is now an integral part of all our lives, and whilst it has numerous benefits, including supporting our children with their learning, we must also remain acutely aware of the risks it can pose.
 With this in mind we must all take responsibility for ensuring children receive the appropriate guidance and knowledge to keep themselves safe online.

-It was reassuring to hear the children engaging so positively in such an important topic of discussion; they asked Lucy many questions and spoke openly about the security measures they have in place at home.
+It was reassuring to hear the children engaging so positively in such an important topic of discussion; they asked many questions and spoke openly about the security measures they have in place at home.